-- Highway safety, access and deliveries was a concern as was site access for hgvs and other heavy plant machinery during construction and it was felt that the housing percentages had not been well considered by the Highways Authority - It was raised that housing numbers in the Local Plan were a guide and they should not feel pressured to increase the numbers for the site - It was felt that the needs of residents and people should be put before developers - The roads had been designed for a smaller number of vehicles when the original homes were built and there was already huge pressure on the access roads to the existing properties in respect of volumes, on-street parking and turning - It was noted that the windfall on the site was 50 houses so the location could end up with 131 homes therefore it was felt that there needed to be good community benefit, a suitable road infrastructure and more negotiation between the Ward Councillors, Parish Council and applicant was needed to secure an improved development plan before approval could be considered - It was felt the current proposal could not accommodate 100 plus houses as the access did not meet the relevant criteria - There was a proposal for deferral to get more detail on how the site would work and offer the opportunity for negotiation on the plans - A refusal was muted and withdrawn on a point of order as there was already a proposal on the table

-Councillor Higgins proposed that the application be deferred to allow for discussions with the Ward Councillors and officers to gather more detail on how the scheme will work.
-Councillor Smith seconded the motion.
+- Highway safety, access and deliveries was a concern as was site access for HGVs and other heavy plant machinery during construction and it was felt that the housing percentages had not been well considered by the Highways' Authority. - It was raised that housing numbers in the Local Plan were a guide and they should not feel pressured to increase the numbers for the site. - It was felt that the needs of residents and people should be put before developers. - The roads had been designed for a smaller number of vehicles when the original homes were built and there was already huge pressure on the access roads to the existing properties in respect of volumes, on-street parking and turning. - It was noted that the windfall on the site was 50 houses so the location could end up with 131 homes therefore it was felt that there needed to be good community benefit, a suitable road infrastructure and more negotiation between improved of It was felt taccess did There was and offer th A refusal was proposal o Councillor Hig discussions wascheme will wascheme wascheme will wascheme wascheme will wascheme wascheme gins proposed that the application be deferred to allow for ith the Ward Councillors and officers to gather more detail on how the ork.
+Councillor Smith seconded the motion. ion 20/00470/OUT be DEFERRED to allow for discussions with uncillors and officers to gather more detail on how the scheme PL22 20/01107/FUL Reference: 20/01107/FUL Location: Land East of Wolds Farm, Landyke Lane, Scalford Proposal: Erection of business unit including office and welfare space associated access, car parking, drainage and landscaping (Councillors Holmes and Steadman here left the meeting due to their personal interests declared at Minute PL18.)
+Director for Planning and Delivery addressed the Committee and mmary of the application and summarised that the recommendation val. ention of the economic benefits for the Borough to the application and nge of jobs were involved in the business. relation to pul hapter 2, Part 9, Paragraphs 2.8-2.28 of the Council's Constitution in blic speaking at Planning Committee, the Chair allowed the following nute presentation: In respor to the we will, Objector hase to Member queries, Mr Hobill responded that he owned the land lest of the site and had control of the gated road which was a potential load to the site loyd, Applicant nse to Member queries, Mr Lloyd responded